J. Torres

-Joseph Torres, better known as J. Torres, is a Filipino-born Canadian comic book writer.
-He is perhaps best known for his run on DC Comics' Teen Titans Go!.
-He has also done some writing for animation and television.
+Joseph Torres, better known as J. Torres (born 1969), is a Filipino-born Canadian comic book writer.
+He is known for his run on DC Comics' Teen Titans Go! as well as his two Forest of Reading Honour Books, the graphic novels Planet Hockey (2021) and Stealing Home (2022).
+He has also done some writing for animation and television, most notably Degrassi: The Next Generation.

 Early life

 Torres was born in Manila and raised in Montreal, Quebec where he was educated at McGill University.
 Before writing comic books, Torres was an ESL instructor.
 He is married, has two children, and currently resides in Toronto, Ontario.

 Career

 Comics

-The writer debuted with the semi-autobiographical Copybook Tales, first published by Slave Labor Graphics in the early 90s and then later collected and reprinted by Oni Press.
-Next came Siren, a three-part miniseries published by Image Comics.
+Torres debuted with the semi-autobiographical Copybook Tales, first published by Slave Labor Graphics in the early 90s and then later collected and reprinted by Oni Press.
+He next wrote Siren, a three-part miniseries published by Image Comics.
 Both titles were co-created with artist Tim Levins whom Torres had first met in high school.

 In 2002, Oni published Alison Dare, co-created by J. Bone, the first of a number of critically acclaimed all-ages titles for both the writer and publisher.
 Sidekicks with Takeshi Miyazawa came next, followed by Jason and the Argobots with Mike Norton, and Days Like This with Scott Chantler.

-After some short assignments at Marvel Comics on titles like Black Panther, X-Men: Ronin, and X-Men Unlimited, Torres then went on to write the fan-favorite Teen Titans Go! for DC Comics until the series was canceled after a 55-issue run (it was initially scheduled to end with issue #48 but a fan-driven campaign to save the title got it a temporary stay of execution).

-With Teen Titans Go, Torres began to carve out a niche for himself as a popular and successful writer of kids comics.
-He went on to contribute to a handful of Johnny DC titles including Cartoon Network Block Party, Batman Strikes, Legion of Super Heroes in the 31st Century, and the short-lived creator owned Family Dynamic.
+Following a short time at Marvel, working titles such as Black Panther, X-Men: Ronin, and X-Men Unlimited, Torres wrote the Teen Titans tie-in comic Teen Titans Go!.
+He also wrote for several other children-focused comics, including The Batman Strikes!, Legion of Super Heroes in the 31st Century, and the creator-owned Family Dynamic.

-However, during this time he also contributed to some decidedly more mature titles such as Batman: Legends of the Dark Knight, Blue Beetle, Ninja Scroll, Wonder Girl, and Wonder Woman.
+During this time, Torres also contributed to more mature titles, such as Batman: Legends of the Dark Knight, Blue Beetle, Ninja Scroll, Wonder Girl, and Wonder Woman.

 His subsequent credits include Batman: The Brave and the Bold for DC, WALL-E for Boom Studios, and Power Lunch for Oni Press.

-He also wrote for and helped edit the "Yo Gabba Gabba: Comic Book Time" anthology for Oni and is currently editing the forthcoming "True Patriot" Canadian superhero anthology.
+He also wrote for and helped edit the Yo Gabba Gabba: Comic Book Time anthology for Oni and the True Patriot Canadian superhero anthology.

-Torres' upcoming projects include the second volumes of "Bigfoot Boy" for Kids Can Press and Jinx for Archie Comics.

-On March 7, 2018, Rick and Morty Presents: The Vindicators was published by Oni Press, written by Torres with art by CJ Cannon, following Rick and Morty as they meet the All-New Vindicators.
+Torres wrote the Rick and Morty comic Rick and Morty Presents: The Vindicators (2018), published by Oni Press with art by CJ Cannon.